dstew1/dstew1.github.io/README.txt

-Created this website to serve as a portfolio to show some of my projects in a more organized manner
+I created this website to serve as a portfolio to show some of my projects in a more organized manner